|Minimum requirements||Recommended requirements|

 |Disk*||10GB free disk space||40GB free disk space|

-After deploying, you should be able to access the Faddom UI using the IP address of the server.
+After deploying the ova file, you should be able to access the Faddom UI using the IP address that you entered during the deployment.

 You will need to set an initial password for the internal Administrator user and then you can use that user to login to the UI.
 Additional users can be created later from the UI under Settings -> Access Control.